 It’s pretty impossible to unilaterally say which is the best website builder platform for every website owned by every human across the globe.
 That’d be like asking, “Which is the best movie genre?”
 Uhh, what’s your current mood?
 How do you feel about slapstick comedy?
 Are you blissfully single or in a contented relationship?
 How old are you?
 The list of qualifying questions goes on…

-All that being said, I do think WordPress is the best if you’re building a professional website and/or you intend to create a lot of pages and hopefully drive a lot of traffic to them.
-If you’re just looking to casually blog, publish your résumé, or host a photo gallery, website builders tailored to novice users (e.g., Wix) will suffice.
+All that being said, I do think WordPress is the best if you’re building a professional website or you intend to create a lot of pages and hopefully drive a lot of traffic to them.
+If you’re just looking to casually blog, publish your résumé, or host a photo gallery, website builders tailored to novice users (such as Wix) will suffice.

 Generally speaking, the idea of website builders came about as a way to simplify what was considered a convoluted and overwhelming process for many folks.
 So ease of use is an obvious make-it-or-break-it point.

 Here’s just a sampling of the assets we look for in the top builders:

 However, website builders aren’t just useful to the coding clueless.
 These days, web developers use website templates as a way to save time at the initial site setup stage, and some say website builders are the next generation of that efficiency strategy.
 Any way you slice it, we expect the best website builders to be easy to get started with, cost-effective, well-supported, and secure.